fluent-cms/fluent-cms/readme.md

 - material
 - course_material

-It's no convenient to use FluentCMS Entity CRUD Rest APIs to implement Frontend Web Page like that
-- Frontend have to make too many API calls.
-- Some sensitive information exposes from Frontend, like teacher's phone number
-- Entity CRUD Api give user too much flexibility, it might make resource-intensive database query so it's not suitable to serve public .

-Fluent CMS provides `Query` APIs to address above requirements.
-The concept is like GraphQL Query.
+Fluent CMS offers `Query` APIs to meet the following needs, similar to GraphQL queries:

+1. **Single API Call:** Allows the frontend to retrieve all related data with just one API call.
+2. **Protection of Sensitive Information:** Prevents sensitive data, like the teacher's phone number, from being exposed to the frontend.
+3. **Performance:** Reduces resource-intensive database queries, making it more suitable for public access.

-Go to `Schema Builder` > `Queries` to edit query.
+To create or edit a query, navigate to `Schema Builder` > `Queries`.

 A query has 3 parts
 ### Selection Set
-in below examples, main entity is `course`
+In the examples below, the main entity is `course`:
 - `teacher` is a `lookup` attribute of `course`.
-- `skills` is a `crosstable` attributes of teacher
+- `skills` is a `crosstable` attributes of `teacher`.`
-- `materials` is a `crosstable` attributes of `course`
+- `materials` is a `crosstable` attributes of `course`.
 ```
 {
     name,